Sign Up for a Free Account

 2 Chloropicrin has the symbol PS, which was derived from the British town in which it was manufactured during World War I: Port Sunshine.

 3 The original military designation for mustard gas was HS ("Hun Stuff").
-Later, in England, HS signified mustard gas with about 25% solvent added to it, while in the United States HS signified crude mustard.
+Later, in England, HS signified mustard gas with about 25% solvent added to it, while in the United States, HS signified crude mustard.
 In World War II, the purity of mustard gas was improved through distillation, a form designated HD.
 When mustard gas was mixed with a thickener (Agent VV), it was given the symbol HV.
-Today mustard gas is indicated by the capital letter H, but HD is still in common use.
+Today mustard gas is indicated by the capital letter H, but HD is still commonly used.

 4 The tear agent Mace, or Agent CN, had been formulated in several solvent forms, indicated by CNB (with benzene), CNC (with chloroform), and CNS (with chloropicrin and chloroform).